-- We recommend the Company continue to provide formal training on the Company's accounting guidelines on an annual basis, which includes regulatory accounting and expense allocation guidelines, with a focus on iExpense and credit card transactions.
-Formal training for new employees should be provided within a reasonable period of time after employment begins. - We recommend the Company communicate the importance of appropriate and sufficient expense descriptions on vouchers, iExpense, and credit card transactions. - We recommend the Company review the accounting guidelines and appropriate allocation of costs with outside office locations to ensure practices and treatment of expenses follow approved guidelines. - We recommend the Company communicate all identified errors from the 2012 Accounting Practices Audit to the employee submitting the expense and their supervisor to increase awareness about errors.
+- We recommend the Company continue to provide formal training on the Company's accounting guidelines on an annual basis, which includes regulatory accounting and expense allocation guidelines, with a focus on iExpense and credit card transactions. - We recommend the Company communicate the importance of appropriate and sufficient expense descriptions on vouchers, iExpense, and credit card transactions. - We recommend the Company communicate all identified errors from the 2013 Accounting Practices Audit to the employee submitting the expense and their supervisor to increase awareness about errors.
 Additional training should be provided if needed.